FUSED-Net: Detecting Traffic Signs with Limited Data: Results Discussion

+To provide a clearer understanding of the dataset, we present the class distribution balance in MTSD in \autoref{fig:mtsdDistribution}.
+The dataset exhibits a highly skewed class distribution: over 85\% of the categories contain fewer than 100 samples, while some categories have more than 1000 samples.
+This imbalance could impact model performance in few-shot learning tasks, but it does not undermine the dataset's primary purpose.
+The goal of MTSD is not to offer a balanced training set but to expose the model to a broad range of traffic sign variations from different countries.
+This diversity is intended to promote the learning of generalized features that can be applied across various visual styles and regulatory standards.

-In our proposed framework that incorporates domain adaptation, MTSD is utilized for the initial training of our architecture.
-This approach enables the system to better comprehend traffic sign characteristics, enhancing its capability to detect unfamiliar traffic signs during the fine-tuning stage.
+In our proposed framework that incorporates domain adaptation, the MTSD dataset is used for the initial training of the model.
+This pretraining enables the system to better understand traffic sign characteristics, which enhances its ability to detect unfamiliar signs during the fine-tuning stage.
+Despite the dataset’s imbalanced nature, this approach helps the model generalize more effectively across domains, improving its performance on real-world traffic sign detection tasks.

-\subsubsection{Bangladeshi Traffic Sign Detection Dataset (BDTSD)}
+\paragraph{Bangladeshi Traffic Sign Detection Dataset (BDTSD)}

 The Bangladeshi Traffic Sign Detection Dataset (BDTSD) \cite{ashik2022recognizing} introduces distinct challenges that are not found in standard benchmarks like GTSDB, primarily due to the unique geo-social characteristics of Bangladesh.
 This dataset comprises 2,986 samples across 15 distinct classes of Bangladeshi traffic signs, collected under a diverse array of real-world conditions.
 These conditions include variations in distance, occlusion, blur, geological differences, and a range of lighting scenarios, all of which are commonly encountered in practical traffic environments. \autoref{fig:bdtsdSamples} showcases samples that exhibit some of these challenging conditions, providing a visual representation of the complexities involved.